Niederb/line_diff/README.md

 * Sorting chunks before comparing the chunks
 * Different input options: Command line, two files, single file or standard input
 * Statistics about the number of chunks and number of characters
+* Store preprocessed data into files in order to use favorite diff tool

 ## Example output
 Comparing to different cargo commands with arguments in different order.